JackZhaoYK/REALMAN/docs/final.md

 ...
 ```

+In addition to the reward graph, we also graph the loss function

 In qualitative measure would be the agent is expected to have higher rewards for optimization, which is considered to be a combinated evaluation of less falling damages and fewer steps.
 After thousands of steps, we can see our agent stop repeatedly touching the boundry and started to choose a path that gives higher rewards.
 Here is the reward graph we get that shows our agent is getting smarter for getting more points as training goes on.

 ![result_image](https://github.com/JackZhaoYK/REALMAN/blob/main/docs/img/final_trend.jpg?raw=true)